HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Quick Tip:

 Use Google’s PageSpeed Insights to test directory performance on mobile.
-Directories scoring above 80 typically provide better user experiences that keep potential customers engaged with your listing.
+Directories scoring above 80 usually give a better experience that keeps potential customers engaged with your listing.

 Beyond basic mobile compatibility, assess the directory’s full mobile experience: